aneeshafedo/Templates/Connector-Templates/sfdc_templates/sfdc_lead_to_gsheet_row/README.md

 The Salesforce trigger requires topics to be created for each event.
 We need to configure topic to listen on Custom Object entity.

 1. From the Salesforce UI, select developer console.
 Go to debug > Open Execute Anonymous Window.
-2. Paste following apex code to create topic with <CustomObject> and execute. e.g : Consider created custom object as 'Customer'.
-Check for 'Field Name' in the Fields of the custom object.
-Normally if the custom object is 'Customer', table that we need to listen will be like 'Customer__c' as following.
+2. Paste following apex code to create topic with <NewLead> and execute.
+You can change the `pushTopic.Query` adding the fields you want to receive when the event triggered.
 ```apex
 PushTopic pushTopic = new PushTopic();
 pushTopic.Name = 'NewLead';